nuvla/clojure-library/doc/getting-started.md

 ```

-When creating the client context without specific endpoints, then
+When creating the client context without specific endpoints, then the
-the endpoints for the Nuvla service will be used.
+endpoints for the public Nuvla service will be used.
 See the API
 documentation for details on specifying the endpoints or other
 options.